stinnovx/rabbitmq_laravel/README.md

-"# Implementation of RabbitMQ using two Laravel microservices"
+# Implementation of RabbitMQ using two Laravel microservices